AFishingAddiction/AFishingAddiction.github.io/_posts/2023-06-27-best-soft-plastic-baits-for-bass-fishing.md

         - Can be used for fishing smallmouth, walleye, redfish, snapper, and more.
         - Stands straight up when rigged, allowing for a bouncing action off the bottom.
       cons:
-        - Some users prefer larger sizes for more versatility in rigging options.
+        - Some anglers prefer larger sizes for more versatility in rigging options.
         - May not have as much movement compared to other craw baits.
         - Upside-down rolling tendency when Texas rigged.
     # Most Versatile